 Once juglone is in the soil, microbes use it as a food source.
 When soil samples are removed for lab study, they need to be analyzed immediately since the levels of Juglone can drop to 1% of the original amount in as little as 48 hours.

-Clearly happy microbes mean less juglone in the soil and you get happy microbes by providing organic matter.
+Happy microbes mean less juglone in the soil, and you get happy microbes by providing organic matter.

 Juglone vs The Environment

-At the start of this post I mentioned that there is insufficient proof that juglone causes the problems we see under walnut trees.
-In the lab, juglone does damage seedlings of some plants.
+At the start of this post, I mentioned that there is insufficient proof that juglone causes the problems we see under walnut trees.
+In the lab, juglone damages seedlings of some plants.
 But this can’t be extrapolated to the field.
 It could just as well be due to some other chemical.

-There is clearly allelopathic mechanisms going on under a walnut tree.
-They definitely affect the types of wild plants that grow there.
-What is not known, is how much of this is due to other environmental factors.
+Allelopathic mechanisms are going on under a walnut tree.
+They affect the types of wild plants that grow there.
+What is not known is how much of this is due to other environmental factors.
 How do the dense roots under a walnut tree affect the plants growing there?
-Do walnut tree roots impact the microbe community living there?
+Do walnut tree roots impact the microbial community living there?
 Probably, since juglone has antimicrobial properties.
 Are other chemicals involved?
-Does juglone get converted to something else which in turn harms the plants growing there?
+Does juglone get converted to something else, which in turn harms the plants growing there?

-We do know walnuts produce chemicals that result in juglone in the soil and we know juglone has alleleopathic properties.
-The rest of the story is mostly an educated guess at this point with lots of unknowns.
+We do know walnuts produce chemicals that result in juglone in the soil, and we know juglone has allelopathic properties.
+The rest of the story is mostly an educated guess at this point, with lots of unknowns.
 For example, we don’t know how and if juglone gets into plants.

 Composting Walnut Material